Government’s Aviation Policy Framework for UK aviation

 The Government published the Aviation Policy Framework on 22 March 2013.
 The aviation policy framework sets out the government’s policy to allow the aviation sector to continue to make a significant contribution to economic growth across the country.
 It provided the baseline for the Airports Commission to take into account on important issues such as aircraft noise and climate change.
 It sets out government’s objectives on the issues which will challenge and support the development of aviation across the UK.

 During 2017 the government consulted on its proposed approach for developing a new aviation strategy for the UK – click here to see GATCOM’s response to that consultation.
 The government published its ‘Next Steps’ document in April 2018.

-The government has now published a consultation document ‘Aviation 2050: the future of UK aviation’ on the specific policy proposals for inclusion in the final aviation strategy.
-The consultation period runs until 11 April 2019.
-The Government aims to issue the final White Paper version of the aviation strategy by the middle of 2019.
-GATCOM will consider its response to that consultation over the coming months.
+The government published its consultation document ‘Aviation 2050: the future of UK aviation’ on the specific policy proposals for inclusion in the final aviation strategy.
+The consultation period has now closed.
+GATCOM responded to the consultation – click here to see response.

 The Airports Commission & Government’s preferred option